 One of my first restaurant jobs in LA paid off in spades with musical material.
-At the time, I was living with my bass player Zee, his sister, and our two big dogs in a rinky dink 2 bedroom ghetto apartment in Culver City.
-Zee’s big hearted generosity paralleled the thunder of his bass chops, and when I got kicked out of my little green cottage in Glendale, he offered to let me and my rescued Samoyed, Blitzen, move in with them, crowded as it already was.
+At the time, I was living with my friend and bass player Zo, his best friend and adopted sister Isadore, and our two big dogs- Luna and Blitzen- in a rinky dink 2 bedroom ghetto apartment in Culver City.
+Zo’s big hearted generosity paralleled the thunder of his bass chops, and when I got kicked out of my little green cottage in Glendale, he offered to let me and my rescued Samoyed, Blitzen, move in with them, crowded as it already was.

-As the band The Supreme Suck, Zee, Brody (on drums) and I were just finding our groove, practicing like madmen in the early morning hours before it got suffocatingly hot in our rehearsal lockout.
-Often from there Zee and Brody would head out directly to the Olive Garden in Westwood, picking up as many lunch shifts as possible to keep evenings available for gigging.
+As the three-piece band Citizen of the Empire- with Zo on bass/vocals, Greg on drums/vocals and me on guitar and lead vocals- we were just finding our groove, practicing like madmen in the early morning hours before it got suffocatingly hot in our rehearsal lockout.
+Often from there Zo and Greg would head out directly to the Olive Garden in Westwood, picking up as many lunch shifts as possible to keep evenings available for gigging.
 I had been out of a job for over a year after being fired from a nonprofit immigrant rights organization composed mainly of well-intentioned Latino lawyers.
-Essentially, they had sacked me for being sleepy which, as a narcoleptic, of course, was well beyond my control.
-It always struck me as being somewhat ironic that in those weeks after September 11th, 2001, when most of the nonprofit world was up in arms against anti-immigrant sentiment in the United States, I was being canned by an immigrant run law organization for being a sleepy white guy with a handicap.
+Essentially, they had sacked me for being sleepy, which as a narcoleptic was well beyond my control.
+It always struck me as being somewhat ironic that in those weeks after September 11th, 2001, when most of the nonprofit world was up in arms against anti-immigrant sentiment in the United States, I was being canned by an immigrant run law organization for being a sleepy white guy, disability or not.
 After consulting with a friend’s lawyer about my rights, I decided that it just wasn’t worth fighting a wrong within what was otherwise a worthwhile and upstanding community based organization, so I took it on the chin and walked away.
 One for the gipper, or whatever that saying is.
-Anyway, I suppose in those days I was still learning that a desk job was probably not the right fit for a narcoleptic, if, in fact, there is really any fit for someone prone to falling asleep at random intervals, outside of perhaps a lofty position as head mattress tester over at Sealy Posturepedic or the Macy’s furniture department.
+I suppose in those days I was still learning that a desk job was probably not the right fit for a narcoleptic, if, in fact, there is really any fit for someone prone to falling asleep at random intervals, outside of perhaps a lofty position as head mattress tester over at Sealy Posturepedic or the Macy’s furniture department.